Food Act 2014: Consultation with the public

 The NZFSA (now part of MAF) commenced consultation on the Domestic Food Review in 2004 with a series of public discussion papers.
 The outcome of the Review was the proposals for the Food Bill.
-The public were actively consulted with from 2007-2010 on the Domestic Food Review and the Food Bill.
+The public were actively consulted with from 2007 to 2010 on the Domestic Food Review and the Food Bill.
 This consultation has included forums and consumer groups, discussion papers and public submission processes.
 The publications and information on the Food Bill have been available throughout this process on the NZFSA website and were used to support consultation.

 During the public consultation on the Food Bill by the Primary Production Committee from 22 July to 2 September 2010, 66 submissions were received.
 These can be viewed on the Parliamentary website (see the link at the end of Q4).

-An overview of the Domestic Food Review and the Food Bill information is available here: